Holy Men Who Served

 Deacon & Founder · 1181–1226

-Though widely known as a friar and founder of the Franciscan Order, Francis was ordained a deacon and chose never to be ordained a priest.
-His decision reflected deep humility and reverence for the priesthood — but also a conviction that his calling was to serve.
-Francis proclaimed the Gospel, preached, and lived radical poverty as a deacon until his death.
+Francis was ordained a deacon and chose never to be ordained a priest.
+His decision reflected deep humility — but also a conviction that his calling was to serve.
+He proclaimed the Gospel and lived radical poverty as a deacon until his death.

 St. Romanus of Caesarea